Before becoming a driver, there are several requirements that must be met.

 It is only after these checks have been satisfied that an applicant can become a licensed driver.

 Once a driver licence is granted, we continue to monitor them.
 We use the DBS Update Service to check drivers’ DBS certificates every day of the week.
-Where new information is found, their licence is reviewed.
-An enquiry is also made to the DBS to determine whether the information is that the driver has been added to a barred list and is prohibited from working with children and/or vulnerable adults.
+Where new information is found, an enquiry is also made to the DBS to determine whether the information is that the driver has been added to a barred list and is prohibited from working with children and/or vulnerable adults, then their licence is reviewed.

 The driver can only undertake work in a vehicle licensed by City of Wolverhampton Council.
 Annual DBS checks are also carried out on vehicle licence applicants, as well as a check that the vehicle is insured for public and/or private hire.
 A Ministry of Transport (MOT) certificate dated no more than 10 days prior to the application date must also be provided.
 The vehicle is then checked in person by our trained vehicle inspectors.
 Operator door signage is prohibited by Wolverhampton, to prevent it being used as a de facto identifier of a licensed vehicle, as operator signage is easy to fraudulently produce, buy and steal.
 This is to reduce the risk of the public unknowingly using unlicensed vehicles.